Seeking the Elusive Top Selling Handmade Crafts

-Unfortunately, there’s no quick and easy answer to which crafts sell best.
-You see it all depends on where and when and how you are selling.
-What items sell at craft shows in one area of the country may flop elsewhere.
-Many crafts business owners have found that items which sell better in the Fall may not do well in the Spring or at other times of the year.
+Now certainly, you can get clues from popular handmade items in demand, depending on where and when you look.
+Just remember that top selling handmade crafts that sell at craft shows in one area of the country may flop elsewhere.
+Many crafts business owners have found some of their handmade items sell better in the Fall but not do well in the Spring or at other times of the year.

 According to one craft industry survey (now out of date) from a few years back, artisans working in glass, metal and mixed media brought in the top sales.
 Wood, clay and textiles followed.
 But there’s never been a survey that took all crafts in all markets into account.

-One place you can learn about handmade things that sell best online is at Craftcount.com.
+One place you can actually learn about top selling handmade crafts on Etsy is at Craftcount.com.
 This site lists the top Etsy stores by category.
 You can then go in and look at items these sellers have done well with.
 Of course, there’s more to these Etsy sellers’ success than sales numbers.
 They’ve typically done a great job marketing, promoting, and following up with customers.

-If you want to know what items sell at craft shows, check out crafts business magazines like The Crafts Report or Sunshine Artist because they sometimes give reviews of shows and report on the best selling crafts.
+If you want to know the top selling handmade crafts at craft shows, check out crafts business magazines like Handmade Business or Sunshine Artist.
+They sometimes review shows and report on the best selling crafts.
 Any report is only going to tell you what sold at a particular show, in a given city, at a certain time of year.

 The challenge with chasing after the best selling crafts is that the handmade business market is constantly changing.
-By the time you’ve found hot crafts that sell, the fad may be on its way out and you don’t want to get stuck with inventory of something that’s no longer “in”.
+By the time you’ve found popular crafts that sell, the trend may be on its way out and you don’t want to get stuck with inventory of something that’s no longer “in”.
 You also want to be careful not to copy someone else’s work (copyright infringement).